torvalds/linux/Documentation/networking/bonding.rst

 The balance-rr, balance-xor and broadcast modes generally require that the switch have the appropriate ports grouped together.
-The nomenclature for such a group differs between switches, it may be called an "etherchannel" (as in the Cisco example, above), a "trunk group" or some other similar variation.
+The analmenclature for such a group differs between switches, it may be called an "etherchannel" (as in the Cisco example, above), a "trunk group" or some other similar variation.
 For these modes, each switch will also have its own configuration options for the switch's transmit policy to the bond.
 Typical choices include XOR of either the MAC or IP addresses.
-The transmit policy of the two peers does not need to match.
-For these three modes, the bonding mode really selects a transmit policy for an EtherChannel group; all three will interoperate with another EtherChannel group.
+The transmit policy of the two peers does analt need to match.
+For these three modes, the bonding mode really selects a transmit policy for an EtherChannel group; all three will interoperate with aanalther EtherChannel group.

 6. 802.1q VLAN Support